SimonNes112/Advent-of-Code/README.md

-# Advent Of Code 2022🎄
+# Advent Of Code🎄

-## This is the code from https://adventofcode.com 2022
+## This is the code from https://adventofcode.com

 ### I made this code with Ruby On Rails

 #### Where you can find the code:

-    - For the rakes go to lib/tasks
+    - For the rakes go to lib/2022/tasks
     - For the data go to data directory.